-A. Description of S.J.D program at the University of Iowa College of Law; Requirements
+A. Description of S.J.D program at the University of Iowa College of Law; Requirements76 scholarship.
+The dissertation should be a book-length manuscript or a series of related articles of equivalent intellectual ambition and scope.

 The S.J.D. program at the University of Iowa College of Law is intended for students who wish to conduct original and advanced legal research under faculty supervision.
-S.J.D. students are expected to write a dissertation of publishable quality making a significant and original contribution to legal scholarship.
-The dissertation should be a book-length manuscript or a series of related articles of equivalent intellectual ambition and scope.
+S.J.D. students are expected to write a dissertation of publishable quality making a significant and original contribution to legal

-&lt;sup>74Adopted by the Faculty of the College of Law on September 20, 2012; Amended March 24, 2016.
+76Adopted by the Faculty of the College of Law on September 20, 2012; Amended March 24, 2016.
 Approved by the Provost of the University of Iowa on January 18, 2013; approved by the Iowa Board of Regents on April 29, 2013; ABA Acquiescence on September 13, 2013.